gbowne1/SPMS_ERPMRP/ABOUTTHIS.md

         Application service account - Domain user (application service startup account or application pool account for the web application)
         Application service account - SQL Server Login Application support user or vendor's login needs db_owner access to the database for the application installation (remove after the installation)

 Contacts
     Project Manager (if project initiated) and/or Technical Lead contact.
        Myself

     Implementer(s) contact information (who will install an application/database) for each environment.
        Myself

     Application support contact(s) for each environment.
 Specify if different for server support (usually technical person) and for the application support (business person).

    Business owner of the application including department name (required for the Change Management approvals).
 Department name might be required for some of the databases statistics (for example, databases space used by department)
        Myself

     Provide multiple approvers if there are integrations involved.
+       Myself

     When is the database required?
     No specific end date requested.